-Five brokerage firms were ordered to reimburse clients more than $18 million for overcharges associated with certain mutual funds.
+Five firms were ordered to reimburse clients more than $18 million for overcharges associated with certain mutual funds.
 The Financial Industry Regulatory Authority found that the firms failed to waive mutual fund sales charges for eligible charitable organizations and retirement accounts.

 Without admitting or denying the allegations the firms agreed to the following sanctions: